gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/reactive-notebooks-python.md

 Both of these problems can be solved by caching the results of cell executions!
 A cell only needs to be re-executed if one of its inputs has changed since the last time it was run.
 Much more efficient!

 But what if a cell is not a pure function of its inputs?
 For example, a cell might read from a file on disk or make a network request via some API.
 Then it could produce different outputs even if its inputs haven't changed.
-In these cases, the user can mark the cell as `impure` and it will <i>always</i> re-execute when any of its descendants are run.
+In these cases, the user can mark the cell as `impure` and it will _always_ re-execute when any of its descendants are run.
 The update of an impure cell only cascades if the new output differs from the cached output.

 The cost of equality checks on cached outputs is the main source of complexity in Cado's implementation.
 For objects with imprecise equality semantics, letting users define what equality means for each output variable is an interesting UX challenge that I don't have a great answer for yet.

 ### Web interface

 Similarly to Jupyter, the Cado server also serves the user interface.
-By running the `cado up` command, a single Python process serves the <a href="https://fastapi.tiangolo.com" target="_blank">FastAPI</a> WebSocket API as well as the <a href="https://react.dev" target="_blank">React</a> frontend, which connects to the socket automatically.
+By running the `cado up` command, a single Python process serves the [FastAPI](https://fastapi.tiangolo.com) WebSocket API as well as the [React](https://react.dev) frontend, which connects to the socket automatically.

 <figure id="figure2">
   <video className="delayed-loop" autoplay muted playsinline>